 Relational database works well if data is in codify paper forms and tabular structures.
-However, if we want to model the ad hoc relationships that will crop up in the real world, the RDBMS can handle them poorly.
+However, if we want to model the ad hoc relationships that will crop up in the real world, the RDBMS is poor at handling this.

-As we discussed above, the relational data model become burden with a very large of join tables with sparse populated rows where there are billions of different tables across databases.
-With the growth of dataset and the increased number of JOIN operations which greatly impede the performance of existing RDBMS and exactly not fit current business requirements.
+As mentioned, the relational data model becomes a burden with a very large number of join tables, with sparsely populated rows where there are billions of different tables across databases.
+With the growth of such a dataset and the increased number of JOIN operations needed, the performance of existing RDBMS are no longer a fit for these business requirements.

-Dealing with recursive queries such as the manager’s subordinates’ report number can perform badly due to the computational and space complexity of recursively joining tables.
+Dealing with recursive queries such as the manager’s and employee’s report number will perform badly due to the computational and space complexity of recursively joining tables.

 Nodes, associations and graph modeling

 The key difference between graph databases and other databases is to represent nodes and paths separately.
-For example, we can represent people, or manager as separate nodes.
-Associations capture the users’ friendships, belongings’, authorship of the checkin and comments and the binding between the checkin and its location and comments.
+For example, we can represent people, or managers, as separate nodes.
+Associations capture the users’ friendships, belongings, authorship of the checkin and comments and the binding between the checkin and its location and comments.

 -- Insert People INSERT VERTEX person(ID, name) VALUES 1:(2020031601, ‘Jeff’); INSERT VERTEX person(ID, name) VALUES 2:(2020031602, ‘A’); INSERT VERTEX person(ID, name) VALUES 3:(2020031603, ‘B’); INSERT VERTEX person(ID, name) VALUES 4:(2020031604, ‘C’); -- Insert edge INSERT EDGE manage (level_s, level_end) VALUES 1 -> 2: ('0'， '1') INSERT EDGE manage (level_s, level_end) VALUES 1 -> 3: ('0'， '1') INSERT EDGE manage (level_s, level_end) VALUES 1 -> 4: ('0'， '1')

-And the query which we previously implemented with the extremely long SQL can be rewritten in an elegant way using Cypher or nGQL.
+And the query which we previously implemented with the extremely long SQL can be rewritten in a more concise way using Cypher or nGQL.